ksandeshk/svd-uap/README.md

 # Universalization of Any Adversarial Attack using Very Few Test Examples

 This repository is the preliminary codebase for the CODS-COMAD 2022 research track paper [Universalization of any adversarial attack using very few test examples](https://dl.acm.org/doi/abs/10.1145/3493700.3493718).
-Working code with be updated soon.

 ## Overview
 The paper gives a simple SVD based algorithm to obtain an universal attack from well known adversarial directions like Gradients, FGSM and DeepFool directions.